irgiob/tetris-ai-9000/README.md

 Version 5: Just a slightly optimized and cleaner version of version 4.
 This is the current final version of the program.

+Version 6: Removed next piece visibility, to improve the speed.
+Also changed it so the program scans every line instead of every two lines.
+With numerous other small optimizations, the program can now reach the max level without any issues every time.

 ## libraries used
 - numpy: generally important for any AI or machine learning program to create arrays
 - time: in some areas the program worked faster than the game, so time.sleep was used to compensate